-I think I’m pretty open about more love for theater and in particular musicals, but all of the shows I’ve ever seen have been North American or U.K productions in English.
-Being a lover of theater and travel I’ve always kind of been curious to what seeing a show in another country, and in a foreign language would be like.
+I love theatre, but I’ve only ever seen shows performed in English.
+Being a lover of theatre and travel I’ve always kind of been curious about what seeing a show in another country, and in a foreign language would be like.
 Today Neysha tells us about her experience seeing the musical Chicago in Daegu, South Korea.
-Note: photos within this post are courtesy of Neysha.
+Photos within this post are courtesy of Neysha.

 Being a lover of theatre and the performing arts, I started researching all the playhouses in my area and in all surrounding cities.
 I’d missed the window to see Cats, but my ears were perked for any sign of the next show I recognized.
 As soon as I saw the flyer for Chicago some weeks later, I snagged it and booked a seat.
 My co-worker and theatre companion worried I’d be disappointed or lost because it would be completely in Korean, and I shrugged her off, thinking, “How could I be lost?
 I’ve seen Chicago dozens of times…”

 Lo and behold, translations do not always seem as direct as you’d think.